 For us, just as for the ancient Romans, amphitheaters are semicircular or fan-shaped: rounded on the wide end with a stage or bandshell at the tapered end.
 In 1952, across University Drive from well-rounded Farrington Field, you could still see the fan-shaped footprint of the amphitheater—the alpha amphitheater: the original Casa Manana of 1936.

 When the wind is just right you can still hear the squeak of Sally Rand’s balloons.

-I. M. Terrell High School had an amphitheater (just below yellow dot in 1952 aerial photo).
+The fourth amphitheater was at I. M. Terrell High School (just below yellow dot).

 These clips from 1952 and 1953 mention the amphitheaters in Sycamore Park (“cushion service provided”) and at McLean Junior High School and North Side High School.
 The top clip indicates that Arlington Heights High School had an amphitheater, but such an amphitheater is not shown on aerial photos of 1952 and 1956.

 Morningside Elementary School apparently also had an amphitheater near the intersection of Evans Avenue and East Robert Street (upper left in photo) that by 1952 had been converted into a fan-shaped parking lot.

 Paschal High School’s amphitheater survived into 1971, when it, too, was sacrificed to feed the Auto Age’s insatiable hunger for parking lots.

 Turning to turntables and roundhouses, in the early 1950s two ages of steam overlapped: The age of steam in locomotives was waning as diesels moved in; the age of steam on the windows of parked cars was waxing as drive-in theaters became popular, especially among young couples.

 The 1952 aerial photo above shows two roundhouses (yellow Rs) and four turntables (yellow Ts) in a narrow band 1.6 miles long from Vickery Boulevard north to Pharr Street.